fenago/generative-adversarial-networks/chapter_16/Lab_12.md

 In this tutorial, you discovered how to implement the Wasserstein generative adversarial network from scratch.
 Specifically, you learned:

 - The differences between the standard DCGAN and the new Wasserstein GAN.
 - How to implement the specific details of the Wasserstein GAN from scratch.
 - How to develop a WGAN for image generation and interpret model behavior.

+## Next

+This was the final tutorial in this part.
+In the next part, you will explore a suite of different conditional GAN models.

+**Part V**
+**Conditional GANs**

+## Overview

+In this part you will discover conditional GANs that add some control over the types of images generated by the model.
+After reading the chapters in this part, you will know:

+- Discover how to generate class-conditional images with the cGAN (Chapter 17).
+- Discover how to add control variables to influence image generation with the InfoGAN (Chapter 18).
+- Discover how to improve the image generation process by adding an auxiliary classifier model with the AC-GAN (Chapter 19).
+- Discover how to train a semi-supervised model along with the discriminator in the SGAN (Chapter 20)